 Who do you draw an inspiration from when it comes to directing / choreography?

-I was lucky enough to work with incredible choreographers in Russia, USA and UK over the years.
-It was great to work with people from different backgrounds and styles, which now gives me confidence to choreograph and direct myself.
+I was lucky enough to work with incredible choreographers in Russia, USA, and UK over the years.
+It was great to work with people from different backgrounds and styles, which now gives me the confidence to choreograph and direct myself.